You found it!!! The obligatory, self-promoting, hyped up “about me” page…

 Most of the interiors were shot at the vacant L.A.
 Stock Exchange building in downtown, used for movie locations.

-Also, to save money, most of the sets and props where built by me in my garage… including the Fry Boy costume.
+Also, to save money, most of the sets and props where built by me in my garage… including the Fry Boy costume (which I was also the stunt double).

 With the success of “Sell Out” the record company gave us a second shot with GoldFinger, another local punk/ska band.
 We decided to shoot a parody of the “Alien” movie.